prince-wayne/portfolio-2.2/Developer Notes/Daily Updates.md

 - Next steps
     Fix bug in the project display (pd.jsx), or comment it out  completely.
 Continue to build the hone page.

+## 20205-06-27

+- What I worked on

+- Problems faced
+- Solutions/Resources
+- Next steps